wb14123/clap-web-gen/README.md

 # Clap Web UI Generator

-Automatically generate web UIs for your Rust CLI applications using Clap.
+Automatically generate web UIs for Rust CLI applications using [Clap](https://docs.rs/clap/latest/clap/).

 This project maps CLI args to HTML input elements.
 When you click a button, it passes the inputs as a Clap structure and calls your WASM-compiled function.